Cowboys stifle Brees, end Saints' 10-game win streak, 13-10

 Brees was 18 of 28 for 127 yards, actually the second straight game and third overall under 200 yards for the MVP contender.
 The running game didn't do much either, with Kamara getting 36 yards rushing while the Saints had 65 as a team after averaging 177 the previous four games.

+"We didn't have the balance that we've had in prior games," coach Sean Payton said.
+"We struggled running the ball with any consistency.
+We didn't make enough happen on the first and second downs."

 The only touchdown drive for the Saints was aided by three first downs on Dallas penalties.
-The biggest was Randy Gregory's roughing-the-punter penalty on Thomas Morstead.
+The biggest was Randy Gregory's roughing-the-punt penalty on Thomas Morstead.

 Two plays later, Brees dropped a deep throw to a backpedaling Keith Kirkwood in the end zone for a 30-yard score to get New Orleans within 13-10.

-Prescott had 194 of his 248 yards passing while helping the Cowboys to a 13-0 halftime lead - the first scoreless first half for the Saints since 2014, also against the Cowboys, and their first deficit in five games.
+Prescott had 194 of his 248 yards passing while helping the Cowboys to a 13-0 halftime lead - the first scoreless first half for the Saints since 2014 and their first deficit in five games.

+The Cowboys held the ball for more than 21 minutes in the first half, but settled for field goals twice.

+Trailing 10-0 in the second quarter, coach Sean Payton went for it on fourth-and-goal from the 1 and chose a handoff to Alvin Kamara.
+He was stuffed, and the Cowboys kept the ball another nine minutes on the way Brett Maher's second field goal.

 Elliott had 136 scrimmage yards with 76 rushing and 60 receiving on six catches.